I ran for City Council because I believe in the importance of participating in local government.

-I believe in the promise of a representative democracy; the balance between firmly held beliefs and representing the real-life needs of your constituents.
-I listen and I am willing to grow.
+I believe in the promise of a representative democracy, the balance between firmly held beliefs and representing the real-life needs of your constituents.
+I listen, and I am willing to grow.

 One thing I will never debate is the inherent value and worth of every human being.
 As the former Assistant Director and the current President of the Board of the Malden Warming Center, I can attest that our community members with the greatest challenges are worth care, respect, and dignity.

-What I believe in.
+What I Believe In

 I believe we need to work harder to solve our affordable housing crisis.
 I believe we can offer more services to our neediest residents and they deserve our help and our care.